Robin Camp

 Robin Camp (born August 18, 1952) is a former Federal Court of Canada judge.
 Camp was the subject of a high-profile removal hearing before the Canadian Judicial Council for his role in a 2014 sexual assault trial that he presided over.
 The judicial committee recommended that he be removed from the bench.
 In 2018 Camp was reinstated into the Law Society of Alberta.

 Early life and education

-Camp was born and grew up in South Africa.
+Camp was born and grew up in the Union of South Africa.
 He graduated with a bachelor's degree in commerce in 1973, and a bachelor of laws in 1975, from Stellenbosch University.

 Career

 From 1978 to 1997, Camp was a member of the Johannesburg Bar, where he was an advocate of the Supreme Court of the Transvaal.
 From 1992 to 1998, he worked in Gaborone, Botswana.

 In 1998, he moved to Calgary and continued to work as a lawyer.
 Camp worked as a civil litigator, primarily in the areas of contracts, trust, and oil and gas law.

 In 2012, he was appointed as a judge to the Criminal Division of the Provincial Court of Alberta.
 On June 26, 2015, despite the controversy over a 2014 sexual assault trial, Conservative Justice Minister Peter MacKay appointed Camp to the Federal Court of Canada.